 Before sharing any information with a potential buyer about your business, you will both sign an agreement that requires the potential buyer to keep confidential all information that you share.
 This is typically called a “confidentiality agreement” or a “non-disclosure agreement” and your M&A lawyer will help you negotiate this document.
 Often, potential buyers or brokers will try to get you to sign a mutual confidentiality agreement that also requires you to keep confidential any information they may share with you.
 However, a potential buyer is unlikely to share material information about its business with you, so it is preferable that you sign a confidentiality agreement that focuses on best protecting your interests, or a “unilateral” confidentiality agreement.
 Nevertheless, there are cases where it is appropriate to sign a mutual confidentiality agreement.
 For example, if you are receiving equity in the potential buyer as part of the purchase price for your business, you will want to receive detailed information about the potential buyer’s business and the potential buyer will want you to keep that information confidential.

 Note that signing a confidentiality agreement with a potential buyer does not allow you to share with the potential buyer those of your contracts or any other information that are subject to confidentiality obligations with third parties, such as customers or vendors.
-An experienced M&A lawyer should be able to guide you through dealing with such a situation and other sensitive issues on this topic.
+An experienced M&A lawyer should be able to guide you through dealing with such a situation and other sensitive confidentiality issues.

 After going through the above initial steps, you will be ready to focus on the next step of negotiating a final agreement to sell your business.